nathanielburman/cult-cat-girls/TheWayOfTheCat.md

 So they lambed me.
 I am taking the fall on this one.
 I mentioned wanting to eat her like a dragon, so for the sake of all kittens I was a dragon not a cat.
 Also, important, she said verbally that she was fond of dragon.
 I said to the room, Nobody eat this lamb.
 And then I ate her.

 So, as cat and kittens we want to be noticing of other ears and what they mean to our e-species.

 ...

 Cats are predators to snakes.
 Be on gaurd.

+The confusion comes from the snake.
+Hit the snake with a paw and see the snake dance in their confusion.
+Hit them with a word like hypocrite and watch them dance for fun.
+Kittens in small groups are extremely dangerous to snakes.

 ...